Terms of Service

 Lofft is a marketplace that connects Clients who require drone services with Pilots who provide those services.
 Lofft is not a party to the underlying service agreement between a Client and a Pilot and does not employ Pilots.

 Lofft does not guarantee the quality, safety, legality, or timely completion of any Job.
-However, Lofft takes verification seriously: we require proof of a valid CAA RPL and public liability insurance from every Pilot before their profile is made publicly visible.
+However, Lofft takes verification seriously: we require proof of a valid CAA RPC and public liability insurance from every Pilot before their profile is made publicly visible.

 All Users must be 18 years or older and legally capable of entering into binding contracts under South African law.